aldopando/BellabeatCaseStudy/README.md

 The definition of sleep efficiency is the percentage of time we spend asleep while in bed.
 Time spent in bed not trying to sleep—while reading, for example, doesn’t count.
 You can calculate your sleep efficiency by dividing the time you’re asleep by the total time in bed.
 So, if you sleep for six out of eight hours in bed, your sleep efficiency is 75%.
 What’s a good score?
 Anything 85% or higher is considered “normal.”

+It is calculated by dividing the amount of time spent asleep (in minutes) by the total amount of time in bed (in minutes).

+Sleep Efficiency = (Total Sleep Time / Time in Bed) * 100

 But, when it comes to putting a quantifiable number on slumber, it’s complicated.
 A high score doesn’t necessarily indicate a good night’s sleep and vice versa.
 You might have a high sleep efficiency calculation because you only slept for three hours.
 Or you could wake up feeling well rested after 10 hours in bed and still have a low efficiency score.